woodwardmatt/hashgraph-tools/README.md

 - No warranty is implied in the sharing of this code.
 - No liability is assumed in the sharing of this code.
 - This code has been created for a development environment use-case only (i.e. not for production grade applications).

+## Donations
+If you've found these scripts useful and you'd like to donate to support my work, please send your donation to Hedera Account ID: 0.0.508156